 - Current Breaks: Areas behind rocks, logs, or other structures where bass can rest out of the main current.

-- Eddies: Swirling water areas that often hold baitfish and, consequently, bass.
+- Eddies: Swirling water areas that often hold bait and, consequently, bass.

 3. Essential Gear for River Bass Fishing